Children and young people

 at St Andrew's

-Junior Church is back - live and in person!
-Tracy is also keeping in touch with families directly.
-If you would like to be added to our mailing list for Junior Church (children up to secondary school age) or TMM (secondary school-aged children), please email Tracy: email@example.com
+Junior Church is running on Sunday mornings and our various groups are meeting, too.
+Tracy is keeping in touch with families directly - if you would like to be added to the mailing list for Junior Church (children up to secondary school age) or TMM (secondary school-aged children), please email Tracy: email@example.com

 For more details, please see the pages for our various groups: